-Anne M. Coyle is a litigation associate in the New York office of Gibson, Dunn & Crutcher.
+Anne M. Coyle is of counsel in the New York office of Gibson, Dunn & Crutcher.
 She is a member of Gibson Dunn's Intellectual Property, Transnational Litigation, International Arbitration, and Fashion, Retail and Consumer Products Practice Groups.

 Ms. Coyle's practice focuses on complex commercial and intellectual property litigation and transnational disputes.
 She has represented clients across a variety of industries, including financial services, energy, telecommunications, and fashion.
 Ms. Coyle has extensive experience successfully representing brand owners in trademark infringement actions relating to internet-based counterfeiting, resulting in awards of millions of dollars in damages and broad injunctive relief.
 Ms. Coyle also has extensive experience in enforcement of international arbitral awards and international asset recovery.